 Your visit to the Custer National Cemetery at Little Bighorn Battlefield is like a trip through time.
-You will relieve the drama of America's coming of age as you pass along the graves of known and unknown veterans of our of our nation's war's, women and children from isolated frontier posts, Indians, scouts, and Medal of Honor recipients.
+You will relive the drama of America's coming of age as you walk along the graves of known and unknown veterans of our nation's wars, including women and children from isolated frontier posts, Indian scouts, and Medal of Honor recipients.

 Prior to the establishment of national cemeteries, one of two things would happen to soldiers and other military personnel who died during service: they were either buried where they died, such as the battlefield or military post cemeteries of the West or they were taken to private cemeteries.
 Generally, the family was in charge of all arrangements.
 The Civil War changed all of this.
 It produced an unprecedented number of corpses that neither side was equipped to handle.
 The agonizing uncertainty of the families left behind as to whether their loved one was alive or dead led to public demand that the government take responsibility for identification and burial of the dead.

 As early as September 11, 1861, with the issuance of General Orders No. 75, the Quartermaster General was charged with burial and registry of casualties.
 By 1862, fourteen national cemeteries had been established, mostly on Eastern battlefields.

 Congress passed the first National Cemetery Act in 1867.
 It provided funds to purchase land, outlined common features, and defined appropriate, acceptable behaviors within the cemetery walls.
 In National Cemeteries, all rest as equals.
 This is opposite to the rigid caste system that defined day-to-day military operations.
 Here in the Custer National Cemetery, for example, Brevet Brigadier General Marcus Reno is buried directly beside Private Dale Hepler, conferring to each soldier an equal honor in death regardless of their military rank or socioeconomic status in life.